-Our legislation would double the funding for the current independent living program and allow youngsters to remain in the prosters in the program until they turn 21.
+Our legislation would double the funding for the current independent living program and allow youngsters to remain in the program until they turn 21.

 Our bill ensures that these youngsters will continue to receive health care coverage under the Medicaid program, which is the focus of today's hearing.
-Under our bill, those States that choose to receive the additional funding for their independent living programs must also agree to provide Medicaid coverage for the youngrent funding level, nothing in our legislation stops them.
+Under our bill, those States that choose to receive the additional funding for their independent living programs must also agree to provide Medicaid coverage for the youngsters in the program until they turn 21.